Davydov-Yetter cohomology and relative homological algebra: Relative homological algebra

-\begin{remark} It follows from the proof of Proposition \ref{propPropertiesRelProjCover} that the relatively projective cover $R_V$ of $V$ is isomorphic to any one of the direct summands of $G(V)$ which cover $V$ by the restriction of $\varepsilon_V$ and which have minimal dimension; in particular all such direct summands are isomorphic.
-If $\mathcal{U}(V)$ is simple then $V$ is simple (because $\mathcal{U}$ is faithful) and $R_V$ is the minimal direct summand of $G(V)$ on which $\varepsilon_V$ does not vanish. \end{remark}
+\begin{remark} It follows from the proof of Proposition \ref{propPropertiesRelProjCover} that the relatively projective cover $R_V$ of $V$ is isomorphic to any of the direct summands of $G(V)$ which cover $V$ by the restriction of $\varepsilon_V$ and which have minimal length; in particular all such direct summands are isomorphic.
+If the assumptions in the third item of Proposition \ref{propPropertiesRelProjCover} hold then we see from \eqref{HomRelProjCover} that $R_V$ is the unique indecomposable direct summand of $G(V)$ on which $\varepsilon_V$ does not vanish. \end{remark}